mariamts12/Django/README.md

 # **Django Project**

 This project is a simple Django web application with two main apps: `store` and `order`.
-It demonstrates the basics of creating a Django project, managing migrations, and developing views with proper URL routing.
+It demonstrates the basics of creating a Django project, creating models, managing migrations, and developing views with proper URL routing.

 ## **Project Overview**